Learn more about your insurance options with our interactive guide.START NOW

 Which insurance companies cover corneal cross-linking for the treatment of progressive keratoconus?

 The list of companies that are known to have policies that cover cross-linking is shown below.
 You can sign up to receive notifications when new insurance carriers cover the procedure.
+If you would like to know more about the insurance appeals process, you can check out A Patient’s Guide to Navigating the Insurance Appeals Process.

+This list includes parent companies and their subsidiaries.
 This list is subject to change.
 It is not intended to be a directive, nor is it a suggestion about the likelihood of coverage or reimbursement.
 Not all information may be the most current or up-to-date.
 Please confirm with your individual carriers.
 Reimbursement information provided herein is gathered from 3rd party sources and is presented for illustrative purposes only.
 This information does not constitute legal or reimbursement advice.
 Avedro makes no representation or warranty regarding this information or its completeness, accuracy, timeliness or applicability with any particular patient.
 Avedro specifically disclaims liability or responsibility for the results or consequences of any actions taken in reliance on information in this document.
 Avedro encourages providers to submit accurate and appropriate claims for services.
 Laws, regulations and payer policies concerning reimbursement are complex and change frequently.
 Providers are responsible for making appropriate decisions related to coding and reimbursement submissions.
 Accordingly, Avedro recommends that customers consult with their payers, reimbursement specialists and/or legal counsel regarding coding, coverage and reimbursement matters.

 Does insurance cover FDA-approved cross-linking?